rehearsal-js/rehearsal-js/README.md

 Note: `@rehearsal/cli` must be installed as a devDependency as it requires your project's version of TypeScript to run.

 # Usage
-Once installed, invoke using your package manager:
+Once installed with pre-req's complete, invoke using your package manager:

 ```bash
 yarn rehearsal